bl419cam/DISCOVER-MBA-Flask-App/README.md

-# MBA Finder Flask App
+# DISCOVER MBA Flask App
 Upload Linkedin profile in pdf format and get recommendation for business schools.

 ## to be completed